AirConsole/airconsole-controls/joystick/README.md

     // (Optional) distance: The maximum distance in pixels the joystick can be moved.
     "distance": 10,

+    // (Optional) absolute_start: If true, the joystick jumps to the thumb, when its pressed.
+                                  If false, it's a relative joystick
+    "absolute_start": false

     // (Optional) min_delta: The minimum delta a joystick needs to have moved before
     //                       the callback gets called.
     "min_delta": 0.25